 The practice of conducting feasibility studies does not imply that investors have pre-investment obligations rather it reflects an internationally agreed practice that investors engage in to protect the value of their investment.
-In addition, VGGT Technical Guide No. 4 on Safeguarding land tenure rights, notes that agricultural land investments may be negatively impacted where "Legitimate tenure rights have been overridden, families have lost of their homes and livelihoods ... [and] disputes over tenure rights have escalated to violent conflicts resulting in deaths and political unrest".
+In addition, VGGT Technical Guide No. 4 on safeguarding land tenure rights in the context of agricultural investment, notes that agricultural land investments may be negatively impacted where "Legitimate tenure rights have been overridden, families have lost of their homes and livelihoods ... [and] disputes over tenure rights have escalated to violent conflicts resulting in deaths and political unrest".
 Such protests may not only affect the project's success but may also result in reputational and economic harm for the investor.
 FAO.
 2015.
 Governance of Tenure Technical Guide No. 4, p. vi.